flaviojosefo/Steam-Database/README.md

-Google OAuth2 authentication example using passport and express.
+Google OAuth2 authentication example, using passport and express, based on a LoginRadius example, with several modifications:
+- Completely restructured the code;
+- Added several new routes;
-- TLS support needs certificate and private key;
+- Added TLS support (needs certificate and private key).
-- Uses EJS for UI rendering.